cxip-labs/protocol/README.md

 Run two terminal windows, in first window run `npm run-script ganache`, in second window run `sh _pipeline.sh`

 This should get you to full deployment on localhost

+If you will need ABI files for your scripts, run `npm run-script abi`, which will write all the ABI jsons to abi dir.